5 min read

 Bostrom: control matters before capability

 Nick Bostrom's work is often discussed at a scale far beyond day-to-day product building.
-But one lesson is immediately practical: control matters.
+That scale should stay in its lane here.

 The builder question is: what must the system never do without human approval?